syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 ## Populate Chart with data

-As we are going to visualize the comparison of heights in the data model, add [ColumnSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ColumnSeries.html?tabs=tabid-1) to [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) property of chart, and then bind the `Data` property of the above `ViewModel` to the `ColumnSeries.ItemsSource` as follows.
+As we are going to visualize the comparison of heights in the data model, add [ColumnSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ColumnSeries.html) to [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) property of chart, and then bind the `Data` property of the above `PersonViewModel` to the `ColumnSeries.ItemsSource` as follows.

 N> The Cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.